U.S. Route 30 in New Jersey: Atlantic County

 Following this intersection, US 30 continues southeast past wooded residential neighborhoods to the northeast, becoming a divided highway again.
 The route comes to a partial interchange with the Garden State Parkway, with access to and from the northbound direction of the parkway.
 Past this interchange, the road heads through commercial areas and continues into Absecon.
 In Absecon, the White Horse Pike widens to six lanes and crosses CR 651 before intersecting US 9.
-After passing near the Absecon Station, US 30 crosses Shore Road, which heads north as Route 157 and south as CR 585.
+After passing near the Absecon station along the Atlantic City Line, US 30 crosses Shore Road, which heads north as Route 157 and south as CR 585.
 The road turns south, narrowing back to four lanes before entering marshland to the west of Absecon Bay.
 There is a northbound exit and southbound entrance to CR 646 before US 30 crosses the Jonathans Thorofare into Atlantic City, where the name becomes Absecon Boulevard as it turns to the east.
 Absecon Boulevard crosses Newfound Thorofare before heading south and passing over Duck Thorofare.
 The road passes by the Jersey-Atlantic Wind Farm and heads southeast across Beach Thorofare.
-At this point, US 30 widens to six lanes and passes to the north of residential neighborhoods, with maintenance of the road switching from the New Jersey Department of Transportation to the South Jersey Transportation Authority.
+At this point, US 30 widens to six lanes and passes to the north of residential neighborhoods, with maintenance of the road switching from NJDOT to the South Jersey Transportation Authority.
 After crossing the Penrose Canal, the route passes over the tunnel carrying the Atlantic City–Brigantine Connector and intersects the southern terminus of Route 87, where there is a ramp to the northbound Atlantic City–Brigantine Connector.
 The road passes areas of development and intersects an access road to the southbound Atlantic City–Brigantine Connector as well as Route 187.
 Two blocks later, US 30 ends at the intersection with Virginia Avenue and Adriatic Avenue, where Absecon Boulevard continues east as an unnumbered road.